How to get paid faster from clients and boost cash flow

 How do I handle clients who consistently pay late?

-For clients who are always late, it's best to have a direct conversation.
-You might need to adjust your terms for them, such as requiring a deposit or full payment upfront before starting new work.
+Talk directly with them about their payment patterns.
+For clients who regularly pay late, adjust your terms by requiring a deposit or full payment upfront before starting new work.

 Small business continues to adapt and grow*